 At the heart of Passover is the seder, a ritual-packed feast held on the first two nights of the holiday.
 The seder is an elaborate affair where families and friends gather around the table to retell the story of the Exodus.

-What Is the Seder Plate?
+What Is the Seder Meal?

 What Is the Significance of the Lamb: Zeroah?